 In my next article on this subject, I’ll discuss Angel Investors, what are they?
 What are they looking for and how do you find them?

 From above, you can see that this is a long term project.
-So begin now to develop these relationships.
+Begin now to develop these relationships.
 You may already have a deep pool of friends, colleagues, and vendors to start out with.
 It will take time, but the sooner you begin the sooner you will realize your dream.
 Act on Knowledge.